hershal/adjustable-operation-queue/README.md

   });
 });

-/* Add the operations to the queue */ operations.forEach((t) => queue.addOperation(t));
+/* Add the operations to the queue. */ operations.forEach((t) => queue.addOperation(t));

 /* Start!
 The OperationQueue returns an EC2015 Promise when all the operations